LukasPietzschmann/awesome-cv/README.md

 # Awesome CV

-A class for a mordern looking résumé.
+A class for a modern looking résumé.

 ## Use it

 1. You need to clone the repository with the `--recursive` flag
 2. Just use `awesomecv` as your document class